Self-Discovery

 A pattern gap is the distance between your natural blueprint and the self you built to survive.

-Simple Definition
+Canonical Definition

 A pattern gap appears when what feels natural inside you does not match the behavior you repeat in real life.
 Someone may be built for closeness but trained for distance.
 Someone may be built for visibility but trained to wait, perfect, or hide.
 The gap is not a flaw.
 It is evidence of adaptation.